berg2043/Calculator-JS-and-C-Sharp/README.md

 answered questions I had on the way

 What did you find most challenging?
-- c# is type safe, so it took a while to get used to declaring the variable type before defining it.
+- C# is type safe, so it took a while to get used to declaring the variable type before defining it.
 After that, getting the server to spin up took quite a while.
 I didn't realize it had been up for a while, but didn't have a default page for localhost:5001.
 The final hurdle was getting ajax to ineract with the